About the project

 The activity database

-The activity database currently contains information about ATT-focused and ATT-relevant cooperation and assistance activities involving partner states from Sub-Saharan Africa and Latin America and the Caribbean during 2012-2016.
+The activity database currently contains information about ATT-focused and ATT-relevant cooperation and assistance activities involving partner states from Sub-Saharan Africa, Latin America and the Caribbean, South-East Asia, and East Asia since 2012.
 SIPRI hopes to expand the coverage of the database to include other regions in the near future.

 ATT-focused activities are aimed at helping states to ratify and implement the Treaty.
 These activities focus on the core concerns of the ATT, that is building and implementing an effective arms transfer control system.